4MarkusMarkus/marinade-tenderize-from-hackaton/README.md

 ```

-Tada! you can Tenderize your SOLs now 🥩🔨!
+Tada! you can marinate your SOLs now 🥩🔨!